alexbers/asmon/README.md

 ## Use Cases ##

-- Check if your sites are up and their TLS certificate is not about to expire
+- Check if your sites are up and their TLS certificates are not about to expire
 - Check Telegram bots with Telethon library
 - Monitor hosts behind NAT.
 If the host is alive it can periodicaly connect to some port opened by checker
 - Remind about your best friends' birthdays :)